 The UNC team will work with Durham agencies such as the Chamber of Commerce to identify a list of bars, restaurants, convenience stores, tiendas, grocery stores, personal service businesses, and others for the ambassadors to visit.
 We do not have data on the exact number of eligible businesses, but a goal would be to visit all businesses on the list as soon as possible and hopefully multiple times.
-The Health Department or other entities will provide to the UNC team a list of businesses where citizen complaints have been filed.
 Businesses that were experiencing challenges will be prioritized for a second visit.
 Ambassadors will select businesses to visit using the following methods:

-- In response to a complaint was received about an establishment's non-compliance - In follow up to a business completing the Back on the Bull checklist - By random daily assignments either of specific establishments or of specific census block tracts or areas where the ambassador would drive and walk through - In response to hot spots or data from public health suggesting some business types to be at higher risk for clusters and outbreaks
+- In response to a complaint was received about an establishment's non-compliance - In follow up to a business completing the Back on the Bull checklist - By random daily assignments either of specific establishments or of specific census block tracts or areas where the ambassador would drive and walk through - In response to hot spots or data from public health suggesting some business types to be at higher risk for clusters and outbreaks pursuit of excellence is the byword for the School, as it strives to fulfill its mission: improve public health, promote individual well-being, and eliminate health disparities across North Carolina and around the world.
+The School has over 1700 students enrolled from over 50 countries.